 Aetna offers its plans on its own website, and its quote tool is a bit challenging to use.
 It will ask for your full name and several other personal details.
 However, you don’t actually need to provide contact information in order to see prices, so you don’t need to worry about being cold-called.
 Aetna plans have good national availability, though a few states may be excluded.
 Seniors should be aware that Aetna quotes are often not available through popular insurance broker sites- shopping on Aetna’s own website or contacting a licensed agent is your best shopping option.

-Renaissance scored 3.3/5 stars overall, ranking in 5th place.
-This brand’s strengths showed up well in three different metrics: Plan Variety (3rd best), Plan Limits (2nd best), and Insurance Alternatives (2nd best).
-With high starting costs, complex coverage rules, and some mediocre customer ratings, Renaissance ranked 8th in PPO Costs and 6th in Company Reputation and Reliability.
+Renaissance scored 2.4/5 stars overall, ranking in 6th place.
+This brand’s strengths showed up well in two different metrics: Plan Variety (3rd best) and Insurance Alternatives (2nd best).
+With high starting costs, complex coverage rules, and some mediocre customer ratings, Renaissance ranked 6th in PPO Costs and Company Reputation and Reliability.

 You can shop Renaissance plans on the Renaissance website or through some broker sites.
 The Renaissance website offers the most complete range of plan options, but it can be a bit difficult to find what you’re looking for.
 The company’s series of basic plans are listed on a different part of the website than its bundled/loyalty plans are.
 Furthermore, to shop for its Healthy Savings Card you will need to call the number provided on the website.
 Applying directly online is not currently an option.
 Renaissance does not list any major location exclusions for its insurance, all though not all states will have the same number of available plans.